Sugar Glider Pouch Infection

 Infections caused by parasites like giardiasis or urinary tract infections can also affect the pouch area.
 If your sugar glider shows signs of illness or infection such as diarrhea or wounds that won’t heal, it’s important to seek veterinary care promptly.
 The vet may prescribe medications to treat internal parasites or address specific infections.

-See also What Do Sugar Gliders Smell Like
+See also What Do Sugar Gliders Like To Eat

 Pain management is another aspect to consider when dealing with pouch-related issues.
 Your veterinarian can recommend suitable pain relief options if needed.